mikeal/multiblock/README.md

 On some level, this is the "BGP Layer" of IPFS Data, or at least one version of it.

+# Problem #1 dealing with **Billions** of hashes

+At scale, it becomes unfeasible to maintain a single large index of every block hash using traditional database technologies.
+Even when a given RDBMS can handle the load it becomes probibitively expensive.

+When a system performs CAR validation (block address verification) it is also in a position to produce more efficient pre-computed indexes, like the CARv2 indexes that are used in a few IPFS systems.

+The CARv2 index was built for flexibility rather than compactness, so if we want to work with **Billions** of hashes in a limited memory space (smaller than the size of the digests) we're going to need to some new tools.

 ## car-cache

 This is a binary serialization of a CAR index that can be hot loaded in and out of various data-structures.

-There are two blocks types and an aggregate of both blocks together that can be addressed as a block together, so there are 3 multiformats in total.
+There are two blocks types and an aggregate of both blocks together that can be addressed as a block together.
+Since one of the blocks is a linear serialization of hashes it uses a `raw` codec (in IPLD terms) the other two use new codecs.

 * The first block is a delta compressed parse of the CAR file.
-* The second block is a linear encoding of the multihashe digests that appear in that CAR file, the parsing which can be determined from the previous block, which is why
+* The second block is a linear encoding of the hash digests that appear in that CAR file, the parsing of which can be determined from the previous block, which is why
 * The third block is just a varint for the size of the first block, proceeded by the first block, then the second.